 and if the amount owed is not paid, the Registrar may issue a warrant of commitment in the prescribed form.

+Note for this subsection:

+Under section 118(1), the Registrar cannot issue a warrant of commitment under this subsection on or after the day on which the Fines, Penalties and Infringement Notices Enforcement Amendment Act 2020 Part 2 Division 2 comes into operation unless the offender is already serving a period of imprisonment.

 (2) A warrant of commitment must not be issued unless at least 7 days have elapsed since an offender was served with an order to attend for work and development.

 (3) A warrant of commitment is to commit the offender to be imprisoned for a period (in days) specified in the warrant that is the shorter of —